-During FY 2018-19 Four (4) Board Meetings were held.
-The details of Board Meetingswith regard to their dates and attendance of each of the Directors thereat have been setout in the Report on Corporate Governance which forms part of this Report.
+During FY 2019-20 six (6) Board Meetings were held.
+The details of the Board Meetingswith regard to their dates and attendance of each of the Directors thereat have been setout in the Report on Corporate Governance which forms part of this Report.

 Performance evaluation of Independent Directors was done by the entire Board excludingthe Independent Director being evaluated on the basis of following evaluation criteria:

 Devotion of time and attention to the Company's long term strategic issues.